Goblin-Delight/AsePackTutorial/README.md

 `TexturePacker configuration.tps --default-pivot-point 0.5,1.0 --sheet Packed/%1/%2.png --data Packed/%1/%2.paper2dsprites AnimationArchive/Frames/%1/%2`

 Here you're defining the config file, the pivot point, the location the sheet will export to and the name of the resulting texture, and the location of the data file -- these should always be next to each other for ease of use.
-Finally, you're telling it the folder it where it can get the frames that need to be packed.
+Finally, you're telling it the folder where it can get the frames that need to be packed.

 ## In Unreal
 Now, all you have to do is drag ONLY the `.paper2dsprites data file` into Unreal.
 This will automatically import the texture and extract the sprites.